dariai21/RandomSentenceGeneratorByDariai21/README.md

 # Example Output:
 Alice from Tokyo quickly runs dog.

-# Contribution

-Contributions to add more words or details to the lists or improve the script's functionality are welcome.
-Simply fork the repository, make your changes, and submit a pull request.

 # Live Demo
 You can play the game directly in your browser here: